bmeurant/technical-docs/software-architecture/system-design-patterns/message-queue.md

 ---

+## Implementations and Characteristics

+Different message brokers offer varying guarantees and are suited for different use cases.

+*   **Redis**: While primarily an in-memory data store, Redis can be used as a simple, lightweight message broker.
+However, because it is not designed for durability, messages can be lost if a server fails.
+It is best suited for transient, low-priority messaging.
+*   **RabbitMQ**: A mature, popular, and feature-rich message broker that implements the AMQP protocol.
+It offers flexible routing, durability, and reliability but requires managing your own nodes and understanding its protocol.
+*   **Amazon SQS (Simple Queue Service)**: A fully managed, highly scalable service.
+It can have variable latency and guarantees **at-least-once delivery**, meaning a message might be delivered more than once.
+This requires consumers to be designed with [[idempotent-operations|idempotency]] in mind.
+*   **Apache Kafka**: More than just a message queue, Kafka is a distributed event store and stream-processing platform.
+It is designed for high-throughput, persistent, and ordered message streams, making it ideal for log aggregation, real-time analytics, and event sourcing.

 ## Related Patterns, Concepts and Variations

 *   **[[publish-subscribe|Publish-Subscribe]]:** The other fundamental messaging model, which uses a one-to-many broadcast approach instead of one-to-one.